Skip to Main Navigation

 Since its independence in 1990, Namibia had made progress in reducing poverty, halving the proportion of Namibians living below the national poverty line to 28.7% in 2009-10 and to 17.4% by 2015-16.

-Despite this, deep underlying challenges persist, undermining the prospects for further advancement.
-A pre-1990 history of the systematic exclusion of the black majority from full participation in economic activities continues to shape society and the economy, constraining the country’s economic and social progress to this day.
+Despite this, deep underlying challenges persist, undermining prospects for further advancement.
+Pre-1990, the Black majority were systematically excluded from fully participating in economic activities.
+This continues to shape society and the economy, constraining the country’s economic and social progress.
 Economic advantage remains in the hands of a relatively small segment of the population, and significant inequality continues.
-This lack of inclusiveness and society’s vast disparities have led to a dual economy—a highly developed modern sector, co-existing with an informal subsistence-oriented one—and are manifested in three main socio-economic challenges that define the economy:
+This lack of inclusiveness and Namibian society’s vast disparities have led to a dual economy—a highly developed modern sector, co-existing with an informal subsistence-oriented one—and are manifested in three main socio-economic challenges that define the economy:

 • Namibia ranks as one of the world’s most unequal countries.
 Its Gini coefficient of 59.1 in 2015 was second only to South Africa.
 Geographical disparities in both economic opportunities and access to services are large and widening.
 High levels of inequality result in starkly different poverty rates across different groups, including by age and gender.